Learn why most telecom and tracer wires are installed wrong and how our Smart Trace Systems™ grounding devices can help.

 If you have any formal line locating training, you most likely know how important the concepts of frequency and grounding are when locating any underground utility line.
 Low frequency provides the most accurate results because it tends to stay on the line you are trying to locate.
 Low frequency requires a direct connection and cannot be use inductively.
 Line locating equipment requires a complete circuit in order to energize a locate target.
 This can only be accomplished through proper grounding.
-If you ever located tracer wires, you know the ends are rarely grounded.
+If you have ever located telecom or tracer wires, you know the ends are rarely grounded.
 Usually, the ends of the wires are sticking out of the ground or laying in the weeds.
 This is incorrect for 2 reasons.

-1) In order to properly locate a tracer wire, both ends need to be grounded for best accuracy?
+1) In order to properly locate a telecom or tracer wire, both ends need to be grounded for best accuracy?
 Chances are likely that the other end of the wire you are trying to locate is ungrounded.
 Most locating technicians are forced to increase the frequency in order to perform the locate.
 This is a poor practice and will most likely bleed-over onto unintended lines, causing the electromagnetic field to distort on the line they are attempting to locate.
 Ultimately, this can lead to inaccurate locates and devastating consequences.

-2) If a locating technician is performing a passive sweep of an area to detect any possible lines and the tracer wires are not grounded on both ends, their instrument will probably not pick up a signal.
+2) If a locating technician is performing a passive sweep of an area to detect any possible lines and the telecom or tracer wires are not grounded on both ends, their instrument will probably not pick up a signal.
 This could lead to a very dangerous and costly outcome.

 – Use low frequency knowing the other end of the line is grounded